Richly flavorful vegetarian chili, cooked in the Instant Pot for just 8 minutes!

 Instructions

-- When the cooking time is complete, let the pot release pressure naturally (about 20 minutes) before opening the lid.
+- When the cooking time is complete, let the pressure release naturally (for at least 10 minutes).

 Notes